Chris Smalls: Amazon Labor Union

 Smalls said he combatted the anti-union push by exposing it to the public and providing pro-union messaging, like that "unionized workers make $11,000 more per year than non-union workers on average," an amount much higher than the average cost of union dues.

 On January 26, 2022, the ALU announced they had reached enough signatures to petition a vote with the NLRB.
 Smalls also tweeted the news.
 The vote took place in March 2022, the same time as a union vote in another Amazon warehouse in Bessemer, Alabama led by worker Jennifer Bates.

 Another ALU-backed union vote was announced on March 2, 2022, out of the Staten Island warehouse, LDJ5.
 The warehouse workers voted against unionizing on May 2, 2022.

 On April 1, 2022, the workers at JFK8 voted 2,654–2,131 in favor of the union.
 Smalls told a crowd that "We did whatever it took to connect with these workers" and "I hope that everybody's paying attention now because a lot of people doubted us."

 In May 2022, Smalls met U.S. President Joe Biden at the White House.
 Biden told him "I like you, you're my kind of trouble" and "let's not stop".

 Smalls and Palmer were named two of Time's 100 most influential people of 2022.

+Following the failure of two unionization votes, Smalls’ leadership of the ALU was in doubt, and Smalls did not seek re-election, instead choosing to endorse ALU officer Claudia Ashterman.
+Ashterman lost to Connor Spence, who was elected ALU president on July 30, 2024.

 Legal proceedings

 Smalls v.
 Amazon, Inc.

-On November 12, 2020, Smalls filed a class-action lawsuit against Amazon alleging the company violated federal and state law by putting warehouse workers at risk during the pandemic and by terminating him.
+On November 12, 2020, Smalls filed a class-action lawsuit against Amazon alleging the company violated federal and state law by putting warehouse workers at risk during the COVID-19 pandemic and by terminating him.
 One of Smalls' attorneys, Michael Sussmann, cited racial discrimination as a cause of action.
 On March 15, 2022, a motion to dismiss filed by Amazon was granted, and on March 21, 2022, a notice of appeal was filed by Smalls.

 New York v.
 Amazon, Inc.

 In February 2021, Attorney General of New York Letitia James sued Amazon for allegedly providing inadequate safety precautions and retaliation against employees who complained, including Smalls.
-James seeks changes in Amazon policies and training, as well as financial compensation for Smalls and the opportunity for him to return to his job at Amazon.
+James sought changes in Amazon policies and training, as well as financial compensation for Smalls and the opportunity for him to return to his job at Amazon.